Google’s Open Buildings project maps urban expansion across the Global South

 WorldPop’s director, Professor Andrew Tatem, explained why this data is important: “Understanding where people live is vital for making sure that resources are distributed fairly and that no one is left behind in delivering services like healthcare.”

-While not without limitations, the Open Buildings 2.5D Temporal Dataset is an excellent example of the powerful synergy between data democratization and AI.
+Nevertheless, the Open Buildings 2.5D Temporal Dataset is an excellent example of the powerful synergy between data democratization and AI.

 By democratizing access to complex geospatial information, it paves the way for more equitable urban planning, disaster preparedness, and sustainable development on a global scale.